List of Home and Away characters introduced in 2011: Harvey Ryan

 When Romeo Smith's boat is trashed, he believes Harvey is behind it.
 He also learns Harvey has stolen some of his clients and has obviously copied his business ideas.
 Romeo reports Harvey to the police, but Elijah Johnson (Jay Laga'aia) clears Harvey of the crime when he finds the real culprit.
 Romeo apologises, but Harvey informs him that he has just complained to the council about Romeo's lack of permit for his mooring.
 Romeo and his partner, Alf, are forced to move their boat, when the council tell them in legal terms, their mooring did not officially exist.
 Harvey tells Romeo that he is next in line to take over the mooring.
 However, when he checks it out, he finds it gone.
 Harvey later confronts Romeo with a story about Alf and the mooring in the paper.
 Roo Stewart (Georgie Parker) invites three investors to look at the new resort site.
 Due to an impending storm, Alf stops Romeo from using the Blaxland, but Harvey agrees to take them all out in his boat in the hope of winning the marina contract.
 The bad weather causes Harvey's boat to sink and Romeo and Alf are forced to save Roo, Harvey and the investors.
 Romeo finds Harvey, who is injured and manages to get him to the hospital.
 Harvey asks Alf if they could go into business together as he has the mooring and Alf has the boat.
 Alf persuades Romeo to agree to the deal.
 Harvey and Roo go on a date, but Roo leaves early.
 Harvey asks her out again and they go out to dinner.
-Romeo gets fed up of Harvey neglecting his jobs an confronts him.
+Romeo gets fed up of Harvey neglecting his jobs and confronts him.
 Harvey tells Romeo he will pull his weight, but he later tells Alf that Romeo skipped his chores.